qeeqbox/raven/README.md

 - Let me know if I missed a reference or resource!

 ## Disclaimer\Notes
-- Please spend sometime understanding how this project works before of opening issues or **leaving any sort of enquiries**
+- Please spend sometime understanding how this project works before opening any issues or **leaving any sort of enquiries**
 - If you want to see other examples of worldmaps that do not have all the features listed in project (Google search -> world map dark)

 ## Other Projects